nuttaponkhamkul123/parcel1.0/README.md

 # Requirements
  - Java SE 15
- - Any server emulator that supported mysql and phpmyadmin(optional)
+ - (Removed) Any server emulator that supported mysql and phpmyadmin(optional)
  - Any Java IDE (I prefer use Eclipse)